-- Day Trips to locations that connect to emergent themes—FSM Prairie Gardens, Horton Park, Community Gardens, Bell Museum of Natural History, Franconia Sculpture Park, Mill City Museum, Mississippi River, Minnehaha Falls, Dodge Nature Center, Crosby Farm, Como Zoo
+- Day Trips to locations that connect to emergent themes—FSMN Prairie Gardens, Horton Park, Community Gardens, Bell Museum of Natural History, Franconia Sculpture Park, Mill City Museum, Mississippi River, Minnehaha Falls, Dodge Nature Center, Crosby Farm, Como Zoo

 - Guest Speakers—parent experts and specialists that connect to emergent themes